-The EU contribution is received by the coordinator.
-The coordinator shall distribute the contribution to each beneficiary according to their own staff seconded to other participants (including the other EU/AC organisations in inter-sectorial secondments) to the RISE consortium plus the secondments of staff from TC partners to its organisation.
-Other financial arrangements may be agreed in the partnership agreement depending on the specific necessities of each project.
+The EU contribution is allocated to the coordinator.
+The coordinator shall distribute the contribution to each beneficiary according to own staff seconded to other participants (including the other EU/AC organisations in inter-sectorial secondments) to the RISE consortium plus the secondments of staff from TC partners to its organisation.
+Other financial arrangements may be concluded in the partnership agreement depending on the specific necessities of each project.

 In general, the distribution of the money (Researcher Costs and Institutional Costs) is up to the consortium to decide, but if the coordinator and beneficiaries decide to send money outside of the EU, this is at their own risk.